danyalejandro/imgzoompan/README.md

 distance between data points) or zooming out (decrementing the distance between data points) depends on the direction of rotation of the mouse wheel.

+## Callback behavior & tips:

-Notice that this code **modifies** the **WindowScrollWheelFcn** callback function in your Figure, loosing any of its previous functionality.
-All mouse events are captured at the Figure object (which might not be the element you use to display your image).
+* All mouse events are captured at the Figure object (which might not be the element you use to display your image).
+* This code **modifies** the **WindowScrollWheelFcn**, **WindowButtonDownFcn** and **WindowButtonUpFcn** callback functions in your Figure, loosing any previous functionality.
+If needed, use the _ButtonDownFcn_ and _ButtonUpFcn_ to add functionality without losing zoom & pan.
+* If you use imgshow() or image() to display an image in an element (e.g. an Axes object), these functions change many properties of your object and will clear your callbacks.
+Make sure you add the callbacks programatically _after_ calling said functions, as shown in _examples/example3.m_.

 ## Usage and examples: